PeCeTfull/Speller/common/Readme.txt

 * Interface language – the language in which the application shall communicate with the user.

-If the changes are to be taken into account after another launch of Przeliterowywacz, you need to press the "Save settings" button yet before turning it off.
-In case of saving these for the first time, a configuration file called Przeliterowywacz.ini will be created, which in most cases should appear in the individual program's folder located in the special VirtualStore directory of the currently logged user (although when User Account Control is disabled or the program is installed in a completely different location, it will be brought into its own home directory directly).
+If the changes are to be taken into account after another launch of Speller, you need to press the "Save settings" button yet before turning it off.
+In case of saving these for the first time, a configuration file called Speller.ini will be created, which in most cases should appear in the individual program's folder located in the special VirtualStore directory of the currently logged user (although when User Account Control is disabled or the program is installed in a completely different location, it will be brought into its own home directory directly).
 Its manual modification is not recommended, nevertheless it is possible to remove it with no problem since in case of its lack, a new file called the same will be created.